Corserine to Meikle Millyea Hike

 Meikle Millyea lower east side image

-This was a fairly tough hike of about 3,100 feet, when adding up the climb onto Corserine, taking into acount the car park is about 330 feet above sea level, and adding the climbs between the other three hills.
+This was a fairly tough hike of about 3,100 feet, when adding up the hike onto Corserine, taking into acount the car park is about 330 feet above sea level, and adding the hikes between the other three hills.
 This route probably averages about 7 hours.
 I tend to take longer as I normally have to wait around a lot to get sunny pics, and like exploring many of the sub peaks.

 Some hikers take on the whole range in one day by getting dropped off at the north end of the range, at either Drumjohn or the Old Lead Mines by Casphairn, and getting picked up at the Forest Lodge car park.
 The Corserine range north hills photo tour gives more information on the whole range.
 Large Route Map